ankur-gupta/async/docs/suspendables/cooking-is-like-programming.md

     mash_potatoes()
     stir_potatoes_with_butter()
 </code></pre>
-As before, let's assume that a single person executes above recipe.
+As before, let's assume that a single person executes this recipe.
 The first two steps are simple enough — peel and cut potatoes.
-The third step (boiling the cut and peeled potatoes) is where the complexity arises.
-Unlike the salad recipe, we must cut and peel the potatoes before we boil them[^2].
-Thus, the order of steps is important.
-More importantly, boiling the potatoes takes 15 minutes during which the cook is idle but the cook cannot proceed to the fourth step of mashing the boiled potatoes.
-Thus, the cook *must* wait until the potatoes are boiled.
+The third step, boiling the potatoes that have been cut and peeled, is where the complexity arises.
+Unlike the salad recipe, the order of steps is important for mashed potatoes.
+We must cut and peel the potatoes before we boil them[^2] and we need to finish boiling the potatoes before we can mash the boiled potatoes.
+It takes 15 minutes to boil the potatoes during which the cook is idle but cannot begin mashing the mashing the potatoes.
+It appears that the cook *must* wait until the potatoes are boiled, which seems to be a waste of time.

 ## Salad & Mashed Potatoes
-Let's say that a single person has to make both the salad and the mashed potatoes.
-There are various ways to do these tasks.
-The cook can first make the salad and then make the mashed potatoes.
-This works but is not the most efficient use of time.
-The cook can save some time[^3] by ordering the steps like this:
+Now, let's consider the scenario in which a single person has to make both the salad and the mashed potatoes.
+The cook can work serially — make the salad first and then make the mashed potatoes, but this is not the most efficient use of time.
+The cook can save some time[^3] by interleaving the steps like this:

-1. Start making the mashed potatoes
+1. Peel potatoes
+2. Cut potatoes
-2. Set the potatoes to boil
+3. Set the potatoes to boil
-3. Temporarily suspend working on mashed potatoes
+4. Temporarily suspend working on mashed potatoes
-4. Make the salad
+5. Make the salad
-5. Resume making mashed potatoes
+6. Resume making mashed potatoes

-If we suspend the execution of `make_mashed_potatoes` recipe just after starting the boiling step, we can use that time to execute `make_salad` instead of waiting idly for the potatoes to boil.
+If we suspend the execution of `make_mashed_potatoes` recipe just after starting the boiling step, we can use that time to execute `make_salad` instead of waiting by idly for the potatoes to boil.
 Thus, we can be more efficient with our time if we make `make_mashed_potatoes` a *suspendable* recipe.
 The same motivation applies to *functions* in programming.